 Fritzie Fritzshall survived the Holocaust and the horrors of the Nazi concentration camp Auschwitz during World War II.
 She died last week at age 91.

-Friends also gathered at her funeral Wednesday to remember a leader who stood against prejudice and anti-Semitism.
+Friends gathered to remember a leader who stood against prejudice and anti-Semitism.

 Many will remember when Fritzshall shared her painful return visit to Auschwitz with her friend Cardinal Blase Cupich two years ago.

 WATCH: Holocaust survivor Fritzie Fritzshall returns to Auschwitz with Cardinal Blase Cupich

 "I want the world to remember and to know, to never, ever, ever forget the Holocaust," she said on that trip.

 Life came to a horrible end for more than 1 million prisoners at Auschwitz, including her grandfather, brothers and her mother.

 As mourners gathered in Wilmette, there was gratitude for the woman who was so determined to change the world with her story.

 "Her impact is worldwide," said Marcy Larson, Illinois Holocaust Museum.
 "She was so accessible and so warm and so compelling.
 Everyone felt Fritzie's warmth and pain and passion for making the world a better place."